Kisaki77/My-Portfolio/README.md

 ## License

-This portfolio is licensed under the [MIT License].
+This portfolio is licensed under the file named LICENSE.